LKbryan777/simple-banking-app-v2/README.md

 ---

 ## **Introduction**
-The Simple Banking App is a secure, user-friendly web application built with the Flask framework and integrated with a MySQL database to support essential banking functionalities.
-Designed for both regular users and administrators, it enables account creation, secure login, balance inquiries, transaction tracking, and peer-to-peer money transfers.
-Each user is assigned a distinct account number, and all financial activities are recorded for transparency and accountability.
-Security is a core focus of the application.
-It employs bcrypt for password hashing, Flask-Login for session control, CSRF protection to prevent cross-site request forgery, and rate limiting to mitigate abuse.
-The application also includes an admin dashboard where administrators and managers can oversee operations, manage users, and maintain system integrity.
-Environment-based configuration ensures smooth deployment across development and production environments.
-The backend is supported by a carefully designed SQL schema that uses indexing and relational constraints to maintain data consistency and enhance performance.
-Overall, the application provides a reliable and extensible framework for delivering core banking services online.
+The Simple Banking App is a secure and user-friendly web application developed using the Flask framework, integrated with a MySQL database to facilitate essential banking functionalities.
+Designed for both standard users and administrators, it supports account creation, secure login, balance inquiries, transaction tracking, and peer-to-peer money transfers.
+Each user is assigned a unique account number, and all financial activities are meticulously recorded to ensure transparency and accountability.

+Security is at the forefront of the application’s design.
+It utilizes bcrypt for password hashing, Flask-Login for session management, CSRF protection to prevent cross-site request forgery, and rate limiting to prevent abuse.
+Additionally, the app features an admin dashboard that allows administrators and managers to monitor operations, manage users, and uphold system integrity.

+Environment-based configuration guarantees seamless deployment across both development and production environments.
+The backend is underpinned by a well-structured SQL schema that employs indexing and relational constraints to maintain data consistency and optimize performance.
+Overall, the application offers a reliable and extensible framework for delivering essential banking services online.

 ---
 ---

 ## **Objectives**

-- Implement secure user authentication and role-based access control.
+- Implement robust user authentication and role-based access control.
-- Allow users to carry out essential banking transactions such as transfers and balance checks.
+- Enable users to perform essential banking transactions, including transfers and balance inquiries.
-- Protect the system from security threats such as SQL injection, CSRF attacks, and abuse via excessive requests.
+- Safeguard the system against security threats such as SQL injection, CSRF attacks, and excessive request abuse.
-- Design for scalability and maintainability through clean architecture and modular design.
+- Design for scalability and maintainability using clean architecture and modular design principles.

 ---
 ---